-- Premiums written relate to business underwritten during the year together with any differences between the booked premiums for prior years and those previously accrued, less cancellations. - ii.
-Unearned premiums represent the proportion of premiums written in the year that relate to unexpired terms of policies in force at the balance sheet date, calculated on a time apportionment basis. - iii.
-Commissions and other acquisition costs that vary with and are related to securing new contracts and renewing existing contracts are deferred over the period in which the related premiums are earned.
-These are capitalised and are shown as deferred acquisition costs ("DAC") in the
+- (i) Premiums written relate to business underwritten during the year together with any differences between the booked premiums for prior years and those previously accrued, less cancellations. - (ii) Unearned premiums represent the proportion of premiums written in the year that relate to unexpired terms of policies in force at the balance sheet date, calculated on a time apportionment basis.

-- balance sheet.
+- (iii) Commissions and other acquisition costs that vary with and are related to securing new contracts and renewing existing contracts are deferred over the period in which the related premiums are earned.
+These are capitalised and are shown as deferred acquisition costs ("DAC") in the balance sheet.
 DAC is amortised over the term of the policies as the premium is earned.
-All other costs are recognised as expenses when incurred. - iv.
-Claims incurred comprise claims and related expenses paid in the year and changes in the provision for outstanding claims, including provisions for claims incurred but not reported ("IBNR") and related expenses, together with any other adjustments to claims from previous years.
-Where applicable, deductions are made for salvage and other recoveries. - v.
-Provision is made at the year-end for the estimated cost of claims incurred but not settled at the reporting date, including the cost of claims incurred but not yet reported to the Company.
+All other costs are recognised as expenses when incurred. - (iv) Claims incurred comprise claims and related expenses paid in the year and changes in the provision for outstanding claims, including provisions for claims incurred but not reported ("IBNR") and related expenses, together with any other adjustments to claims from previous years.
+Where applicable, deductions are made for salvage and other recoveries. - (v) Provision in the form of an unexpired risk provision is made for any deficiencies arising when unearned premiums, net of associated acquisition costs, are insufficient to meet expected claims and expenses after taking into account future investment return on the investments supporting the unearned premiums provision and unexpired risks provision.
+The expected claims are calculated having regard to events that have occurred prior to the reporting date. - (vi) Provision is made at the year-end for the estimated cost of claims incurred but not settled at the reporting date, including the cost of claims incurred but not yet reported to the Company.
 The estimated cost of claims includes expenses to be incurred in settling claims and a deduction for the expected value of salvage and other recoveries.
 The Company takes all reasonable steps to ensure that it has appropriate information regarding its claims exposures.
 However, given the uncertainty in establishing claims provisions, it is likely that the final outcome will prove to be different from the original liability established.
 Liabilities for unpaid claims are estimated using the input of assessments for individual cases reported to the Company and statistical analysis for the claims incurred but not reported, and to estimate the expected ultimate cost of more complex claims that may be affected by external factors (such as court decisions).
-The Company does not discount its liabilities for unpaid claims. - vi.
-Provision in the form of an unexpired risk provision is made for any deficiencies arising when unearned premiums, net of associated acquisition costs, are insufficient to meet expected claims and expenses after taking into account future investment return on the investments supporting the unearned premiums provision and unexpired risks provision.
-The expected claims are calculated having regard to events that have occurred prior to the reporting date. - vii.
-The above method of provisioning satisfies the minimum liability adequacy that is required by IFRS 4.
+The Company does not discount its liabilities for unpaid claims. - (vii) The above method of provisioning satisfies the minimum liability adequacy that is required by IFRS 4.